 Protecting access to reproductive health care was among my earliest entries to activism.
 I’ve served as a clinic escort, and have worked with leaders at the local, state, and federal level to protect choice for decades.
 I sponsored the Reproductive Health Act and an active cosponsor of both House Bill 40 and the repeal of the Parental Notice of Abortion Act.
-This summer, I was pleased to be asked by Speaker Welch to lead working group tasked with crafting legislation responding to issues raised for our state, patients, and providers in light of the fall of Roe v Wade with the release of the Dobbs decision.
-In this section, we will provide background on how we expect this decision to impact us here in Illinois and updates as the working group prepares for session.
+Last summer, I was pleased to be asked by Speaker Welch to lead working group tasked with crafting legislation responding to issues raised for our state, patients, and providers in light of the fall of Roe v Wade with the release of the Dobbs decision.
+We accomplished a huge victory with the passage of HB4664 known as The Patient and Provider Protection Act.
+In this section, we will provide background on how we expect this decision to continue to impact us here in Illinois and updates as the working group prepares for another session.

 What's the Update?